generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

   * Case handler makes a decision (one of the following three: Aanvraag toekenen, Aanvraag afwijzen, Aanvraag buiten behandeling stellen)

-    * The call activity ‘genereer document’ generates the report ‘Rapportage Afhandeling aanvraag ooievaarspas.pdf’, saves it to Documenten api and links it to the case in openzaak.
+    * The call activity ‘genereer document’ generates the report ‘Rapportage Afhandeling aanvraag Stadspas.pdf’, saves it to Documenten api and links it to the case in openzaak.
 More information on this can be found below under building blocks.

     * The DMN table ‘Bepalen beschikking template’ determines which smart documents template needs to be used to generate the ‘beschikking’ document based on the made decision.